hadywafa/DevOpsHub/documentations/5-cloud Providers/aws/aws-saa/storage/s3/x.reference.md

   - Use to meet compliance requirements by storing a copy a distance away.
   - Use to minimize latency to users/customers by making the data available in other AWS Regions closer to them.
   - Use if availing the data for processing by clusters in two different regions.

+---

+# S3 Object Lock

+S3's Object Lock feature provides a `Write Once Read Many (WORM)` data storage model and compliance in S3

+- It protects objects from being deleted for a period of time or indefinitely.
+- Can be configured at the `object or bucket level`.
+  - `Bucket Versioning` must be enabled.
+- It can be combined with CRR or SRR to replicate protected objects to a destination bucket

+---

+**We can use two different ways to enable Object Lock:**

+- `Retention Period:` Can be used to specify a lock duration at the object and object version level.
+- `Legal Hold`: Lock has no expiration until the hold is removed.
+  - An object can have either, both, or none.
+- 📒 It’s very important to note that protected object versions remain safe from being deleted or overwritten by a lifecycle configuration

+## Retention modes

+**There are two Retention modes in S3 Object Lock:**

+- **Governance mode:** Protects against object or object version overwrites/deletes/altering-lock-settings by most users, except those with permissions to do so.
+- **Compliance mode:** No one, not even the root user, can overwrite/delete a protected object for the duration of the retention period.

+## Glacier Vault Lock Policies

+By default, Glacier archives are immutable.
+However, they can be deleted.

+S3 Glacier Vault Lock policies can be configured to enforce compliance control for individual Glacier vaults.

+- Write Once Read Many (WORM) compliance requirements can be met.
+- Vault locks are used to prevent future changes.

+**Example use cases:**

+- Retain archives for one year before they can be deleted.
+- Deny deleting archives based on a specific tag during an investigation